-Why I Decided to Pose Topless (With My Dog) As An Extra On 'Girls'
+What It Was Like to Pose Topless (With My Dog) As An Extra on 'Girls'

 Last week, I excitedly told everyone I knew that my beloved dog, Morley Safer, was about to make her 2-second television debut in a “celebrity cameo” on HBO's “Girls.”
 What I forgot to tell some of these folks is that I would also be in the episode for 2 seconds, and that I would be topless.

 (Warning: Spoilers for “Girls” Season 5 Episode 3!)